-He has briefed and argued numerous appeals to the Connecticut Appellate and Supreme Court and the United States Second Circuit Court of Appeals in New York City.
+He has briefed and argued numerous appeals to the New Jersey and Connecticut Appellate Courts, the Connecticut Supreme Court and the United States Second Circuit Court of Appeals in New York City.

-Attorney Brewer developed a reputation as a strong advocate, prosecuting claims on behalf of citizens who have had their rights violated by law enforcement, municipalities, government agencies, and officials.
+He successfully represented many citizens who have had their rights violated by law enforcement, municipalities, government agencies, and officials.
 He is an experienced and comprehensive trial and appellate lawyer.

-Attorney Brewer is an Adjunct Professor in the Criminal Justice program at the University of Hartford.
-He is a member of the American Bar Association, Connecticut Bar Association, and the Hartford County Bar Association.
+Attorney Brewer is an Adjunct Professor in the Criminal Justice Department at the University of Hartford.
+He is a member of the American Bar Association and Connecticut Bar Association.

 While in law school he served as a law clerk to a United States District Court Magistrate-Judge and worked as an intern for Connecticut Governor William O’Neil and at the Connecticut Attorney General’s Office.

 He was the 1992 recipient of the Hartford County Bar Association’s Pro Bono Award.
 He was a high school and college football official for over 20 years.